Edward Gibbon: Later life: 1789–1794

 The years following Gibbon's completion of The History were filled largely with sorrow and increasing physical discomfort.
 He had returned to London in late 1787 to oversee the publication process alongside Lord Sheffield.
 With that accomplished, in 1789 it was back to Lausanne only to learn of and be "deeply affected" by the death of Deyverdun, who had willed Gibbon his home, La Grotte.
 He resided there with little commotion, took in the local society, received a visit from Sheffield in 1791, and "shared the common abhorrence" of the French Revolution.
 In 1793, word came of Lady Sheffield's death; Gibbon immediately left Lausanne and set sail to comfort a grieving but composed Sheffield.
 His health began to fail critically in December, and at the turn of the new year, he was on his last legs.

 Among Edward Gibbon's maladies was gout.
-Gibbon is also believed to have suffered from an extreme case of scrotal swelling, probably a hydrocele testis, a condition which causes the scrotum to swell with fluid in a compartment overlying either testicle.
+Gibbon is also believed to have suffered from an extreme case of scrotal swelling, probably a hydrocele testis, a condition that causes the scrotum to swell with fluid in a compartment overlying either testicle.
 In an age when close-fitting clothes were fashionable, his condition led to a chronic and disfiguring inflammation that left Gibbon a lonely figure.
 As his condition worsened, he underwent numerous procedures to alleviate the condition, but with no enduring success.
 In early January, the last of a series of three operations caused an unremitting peritonitis to set in and spread, from which he died.

 The "English giant of the Enlightenment" finally succumbed at 12:45 pm, 16 January 1794 at age 56.
 He was buried in the Sheffield Mausoleum attached to the north transept of the Church of St Mary and St Andrew, Fletching, East Sussex, having died in Fletching while staying with his great friend, Lord Sheffield.
 Gibbon's estate was valued at approximately £26,000.
 He left most of his property to cousins.
 As stipulated in his will, Sheffield oversaw the sale of his library at auction to William Beckford for £950.
 What happened next suggests that Beckford may have known of Gibbon's moralistic, 'impertinent animadversion' at his expense in the presence of the Duchess of Devonshire at Lausanne.
 Gibbon's wish that his 6,000-book library would not be locked up 'under the key of a jealous master' was effectively denied by Beckford who retained it in Lausanne until 1801 before inspecting it, then locking it up again until at least as late as 1818 before giving most of the books back to Gibbon's physician Dr Scholl who had helped negotiate the sale in the first place.
 Beckford's annotated copy of the Decline and Fall turned up in Christie's in 1953, complete with his critique of what he considered the author's 'ludicrous self-complacency ... your frequent distortion of historical Truth to provoke a gibe, or excite a sneer ... your ignorance of oriental languages [etc.]'.